jarusll/the-logs/index.md

 My cat is a monster.
 Just killed a baby mouse and is playing with his body.

 I just finished a problem and used pure OO and TDD.
 This was good.
-I learnt alot.
+I learnt a lot.

 Correction, there's 3 of them.
 The third just walked in today and latched on mommy cat.